Nick Maton Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The White Sox pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.84 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox's 4.95 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow 74 total home runs at a clip of 1.4 per game (second-most in the league).
+- The White Sox give up the second-most home runs in baseball (84 total, 1.4 per game).

-- Cease gets the start for the White Sox, his 12th of the season.
-He is 3-3 with a 4.60 ERA and 60 strikeouts in 58 2/3 innings pitched.
+- Clevinger (3-3) gets the starting nod for the White Sox in his 10th start of the season.
+He's put together a 4.56 ERA in 47 1/3 innings pitched, with 40 strikeouts.

-- In his most recent time out on Tuesday, the right-hander threw six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.
+- His last appearance was on Thursday, May 18 against the Cleveland Guardians, when the righty tossed six innings, surrendering two earned runs while allowing six hits.

+- The 32-year-old has an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.